These Features Can Affect Your QLAC Rates

 - We provide you the most updated quotes for retirement income with a QLAC

-- There are a lot of factors and features that can change the income your savings generate.
+- There are a lot of factors and features that can impact your QLAC rates

 The income offered in exchange for your premium payment on a QLAC will vary slightly over time due to longer term market conditions and personal attributes.
 For you investing junkies, long-term Treasury bonds and investment grade corporate bond yields are the usual factors which affect income return rates.
 Personal attributes, such as age and gender, and extra features you select will impact the quote.